 Cogito specializes in bringing the public into sophisticated dialogue about transportation, land use, and economic issues.
 Creative methods for conveying complex information, ability to clearly articulate differences in perspectives, and decades of experience negotiating workable solutions characterize our public engagement strategies.
-Based in Lane County, Cogito is a local partnership of three women who hold 60 years of combined experience in the fields of land use, transportation, and economics.
+Based in Lane County, Cogito is a local partnership of two women who hold 60 years of combined experience in the fields of land use, transportation, and economics.

 Christian L. Watchie